 The decays are mirror images of each other.
 Kaons are unique in that the matter and anti-matter forms occasionally decay in slightly different modes.
 This is referred to as a breakdown of a property called parity.

 This breakdown of parity conservation may account for the fact that the Universe is mainly matter rather than a 50-50 mixture of matter and anti-matter.
 A mixed matter Universe would not last long as the matter and anti-matter would destroy each other.

 Mesons are another type of particle.
 These are called Bosons.
 Bosons have integer spin (0, 1, 2).
 Bosons do not obey the Pauli Exclusion Principle.
 The best known Boson is the massless photon, a quantum of light.

 Bosons are known as the force carriers.
 When two particles interact they exchange a Boson.
 The photon is the force carrier for the Electromagnetic Force.
 Three bosons (W+, W- and Z0) carry the Weak Nuclear Force.
 This is the force responsible for beta decay.

-Various gluons carry the Strong Nuclear Force (which are also bosons).
+Eight gluons carry the Strong Nuclear Force (which are also bosons).
 Some people suggest the existence of a graviton to carry the Gravitational Force.

 The recently discovered Higg's Boson gives matter its mass.